SKIP TO PAGE CONTENT

 Multi-Factor Authentication (MFA) is the process of protecting resources by adding another factor to identify the user.
 By combining something you know (a password) with something you have (Microsoft Authenticator on your smart phone) access to those resources are better protected.
 This will require that users download and install the MS Authenticator app.
 The app does not store any record of the access, it just confirms your identity.
 What this helps prevent is the use of compromised credentials, especially while using your email account.

-We are currently rolling out MFA for Faculty and Staff, see MFA Configuration for instructions on installing and configuring MS Authenticator.
+We are currently rolling out MFA for Students, see MFA Configuration for instructions on installing and configuring MS Authenticator.
 If you want to wait, the first time you log into Microsoft 365 you will be presented with the QR codes to install MS Authenticator, and then be taken through the process of verifying your phone connection, again using QR codes.

 Please contact the Service Desk at (830) 591-7323 if you have a current threat, they will evaluate and isolate the threat as well as contacting the appropriate staff members to assist.